 Basic Human Needs Initiative

-This is Jeff’s second year attempting not to poison the wonderful people that support Crisis Services at the annual Men Who Cook Event.
-Though reviews were good, last year’s pumpkin ravioli was messy and executed poorly.
-Jeff hopes to have a neater plate tonight with his fresh chicken enchiladas and yellow rice.
-Beware, this dish is a little spicy!
+This is Jeff’s third year attempting not to poison the wonderful people that support Crisis Services at the annual Men Who Cook Event.

 Jeff is the Supervisor of the Mobile Safety-Net Team, a basic human needs initiative created by The John R. Oishei Foundation, along with a Basic Human Needs Oversight Committee of which Crisis Services is a member.
 The initiative was created in response to the economic downturn and the growing need for human services across the region.
 For many residents in need, this was their first time accessing services, and this new demand for human services began to reveal service gaps, access barriers and lack of knowledge among residents about resources that exist to assist them.
 This initiative seeks to strengthen the region’s safety net through an assessment of what human services are available in communities and by identifying access barriers and areas of unmet need.
 The Foundation also seeks strategies and recommendations for overcoming existing barriers, for providing additional services where these are lacking and for increasing collaboration among service providers so that more clients can be served more comprehensively.